 - (In some cases) The New York State Education Department

-Who prepares the submission to the Chancellor's University Report?
-The Dean's office or department chair usually prepares the documents for submission to the Chancellor's Report.
+Who prepares the submission to the Academic University Report?
+The Dean's office or department chair usually prepares the documents for submission to the Academic University Report.
 These items are then sent to the Office of the Provost for compilation.

 What should be in the document?
-A submission to the CUR does not need to be as detailed as the submission to faculty governance.
-The Academic Affairs webpage has separate forms to fill out for the CUR under the Chancellor's University Report heading.
-The Guide to Presentation of Items in the Chancellor's University Report may assist you with form and language.The CUNY templates are the only forms that need go to the CUR: Adding a New Course, Changes to Requirements in an Existing Program, Changes in an Existing Course, Course Withdrawn.
+A submission to the AUR does not need to be as detailed as the submission to faculty governance.
+The Academic Affairs webpage has separate forms to fill out for the AUR under the Academic University Report heading.
+The Guide to Presentation of Items in the Chancellor's University Report may assist you with form and language.The CUNY templates are the only forms that need go to the AUR: Adding a New Course, Changes to Requirements in an Existing Program, Changes in an Existing Course, Course Withdrawn.

 How should the document be prepared?
 The documents should be submitted as a Word document.
 Sometimes we need to alter the format of submissions, and this is most easily accomplished with a Word document.
 If we must make minor changes before submission, we will advise the Dean or Department Chair who prepared the item.

 To whom do I submit the document?
-Once the item is completed in using the correct form it should be submitted to Eric Lopez, email@example.com (copy Mary Ruth Strzeszewki, firstname.lastname@example.org) (N.B.
+Once the item is completed in using the correct form it should be submitted to Eric Lopez, email@example.com (N.B.
 For Pathways-related curricula changes, please see below*).
 Once a submission for the Chancellor's University Report is received the Provost Office will reply with a confirmation of receipt.
 If you do not receive one please follow up with a phone call.

 How do I know when the item has been approved?
-There is some time before a submitted CUR is reviewed, approved and uploaded to the web.
-When a CUR is successfully accepted by the Board of Trustees, the Provost's Office will inform the pertinent Deans, and Chairs.
-After approval, Chancellor's University Reports are published on the CUNY Portal.
+There is some time before a submitted AUR is reviewed, approved and uploaded to the web.
+When a AUR is successfully accepted by the Board of Trustees, the Provost's Office will inform the pertinent Deans, and Chairs.
+After approval, Acadmic University Reports are published on the CUNY site.
 Program change approvals by Albany are communicated to the Offices of the President and the Provost and will then be shared with concerned parties.

 What do I do next?

-- Once a CUR has been uploaded to the CUNY Portal, Mr. Leon Tachauer, the Scheduling Officer (email@example.com), will input changes from the CUR into SIMS.
-All course, additions, and changes do cannot be offered until they are inputted into our SIMS system.
+- Once an AUR has been uploaded to the CUNY Portal, Mr. Leon Tachauer, the Scheduling Officer ( firstname.lastname@example.org ), will input changes from the AUR into CUNYfirst.
+All course, additions, and changes cannot be offered until they are inputted into CUNYfirst.
 Please refer to the dates on the table above to see when new courses will be able to be offered.

-- Change the item anywhere else it is published to be consistent with the version published in the CUR.
+- Change the item anywhere else it is published to be consistent with the version published in the AUR.

 - Update the item in the next published Bulletin.

-Any changes to curricula that are being implemented to be Pathways compliant should be sent to Ms. Vasovic well in advance of the internal deadline (email@example.com).
+Any changes to curricula that are being implemented to be Pathways compliant should be sent to Ms. Vasovic well in advance of the internal deadline ( email@example.com firstname.lastname@example.org ).
 Due to the volume of changes occasioned by Pathways, Ms. Vasovic has graciously agreed to help in the review of these items before final submission.